mvolkmann/Cuis-Smalltalk-TypeCheck/README.md

 - the type of `breedString` values is `String` or any subclass
 - the type of `colorSymbol` values is `Symbol` or any subclass
 - the type of `ageNumber` values is `Number` or any subclass

-If any of these type checks are violated, an error will be raised with a message like
-"age: ageNumber must be a kind of Number but was String".

 ## Enabling and Disabling